emad-elsaid/xlog/docs/Hello world extension.md

 # The Init function

-Now we'll need to register this function as a preprocessor. we'll do this by importing xlog core and use [`RegisterPreprocessor`](https://pkg.go.dev/github.com/emad-elsaid/xlog#RegisterPreprocessor).
+Now we'll need to register this function as a preprocessor.
+1. We create a struct that imports `xlog.Extension`
+1. We'll do this by importing xlog core and use [`RegisterPreprocessor`](https://pkg.go.dev/github.com/emad-elsaid/xlog#RegisterPreprocessor) in the Extension `Init`.

 ```go
 package helloworld